min2ha/ukwa-site/content/target/46866/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Hansard: November 7th 2016: Exiting the EU and Workers’ Rights

 All the rights derived from membership of the EU will be imported into UK law through legislation in the Commons..